[Virtual Event] IaCConf Spotlight: Designing IaC Interfaces | July 14

 If you like these types of abstractions, then the CDK is a good choice.

-Terraform is an infrastructure provisioning tool that allows users to manage infrastructure across multiple cloud platforms (like AWS, Microsoft Azure, Google Cloud Platform, and other cloud providers) using a declarative language called to define the infrastructure.
+Terraform is an infrastructure provisioning tool that allows users to manage infrastructure across multiple cloud platforms (like AWS, Microsoft Azure, Google Cloud Platform, and other cloud providers) using a declarative configuration language called HCL to define the infrastructure.

 It emerged from the idea of creating a “CloudFormation for everything” during the very early days of HashiCorp, the organization behind Terraform.
 The idea of using a single tool to create infrastructure spanning multiple target platforms (cloud providers, on-premise infrastructure, SaaS products, and more) is mesmerizing.